canonical/jaas-documentation/howto/manage-your-jaas-deployment.md

 In order to create an initial admin user we must use the config option `controller-admins`.

-The format for `controller-admins` is a space separated list of email addresses or service accounts.
+The format for `controller-admins` is a space separated list of email addresses.
 This means that entries can be of the form `name@domain.com` or `client-id@serviceaccount`.

 Run the following command replacing the contents with your email address to configure your user as a JIMM admin.